intel/rohd/doc/tutorials/chapter_5/00_basic_modules.md

 Do note that the `build()` method returns a `Future<void>`, not just `void`.
 This is because the `build()` method is permitted to consume real wallclock time in some cases, for example for setting up cosimulation with another simulator.
 If you expect your build to consume wallclock time, make sure the Simulator is aware it needs to wait before proceeding.

-That all about the basic of the module!

 ## Converting ROHD Module to System Verilog RTL

 Next, we can see how extending your `Logic` to `Module` enables the generation of system Verilog code.
 Building on the previous example, we've made some slight modifications by adding `simModule.build()` and `simModule.generateSynth()`.